ShivaniThadiyan/Azure-Experience-Center/docs/ODL-User-Management.md

 ### Registration Management

 - Navigate to the portal using the link https://experience-azure-mgmt.azurewebsites.net/#/main and login with your AEC credentials.
-- Once logged in, click on **ODL** on the left pane of the portal.
+- Once logged in, click on **ODL** on the left panel of the portal.
 This will list the ODLs if any.

  <img src="/Images/ODL_click.png"/>